ForLearningAtJob4J/ForLearningAtJob4J/README.md

 ### Hi there 👋
 🔭 I’m currently working on the world reconstructing.
 It's a joke.
 Not yet )) Just looking for a job.

-In all projects I work with postgreSQL (just for example, it is not a restriction of the only one RDBMS i can use)
+In all projects I work with postgreSQL (just for example, it is not a restriction of the only one RDBMS i can use) and all of them with no Spring framework yet, only a little piece of JavaEE - servlets.
+I am studying spring at the moment, so...
+Here are:

-Small SPA project for GTD, front + restful back with auth (without Spring.
-Only hardcore)
+Small SPA project for GTD, front + RESTful back with auth + hibernate.

 https://github.com/ForLearningAtJob4J/job4j_todo